 Some of the story gets told through the eyes of Mary Magdalene herself, especially when she sees Jesus raised to life.
 I was amazed to hear John the Baptist voiced by Richard E. Grant after seeing this movie in such a long time.
 Richard E. Grant has done both ‘Doctor Who’ and ‘Star Wars’ lately. 🙂

 I enjoyed Ian Holm voice Pontius Pilate in the film.
-Ian Holm has been in the ‘Jesus of Nazareth’ miniseries before doing ‘The Miracle Maker’ and of course played Frodo in the radio version and Bilbo Baggins in the movie version of ‘The Lord of the Rings’.
-Ian’s Pontius Pilate enjoyably believable in the film!
+Ian Holm has been in the ‘Jesus of Nazareth’ miniseries before he did ‘The Miracle Maker’.
+And of course he played Frodo in the radio version of ‘The Lord of the Rings’ and Bilbo Baggins in the movie version of ‘The Lord of the Rings’.
+Ian’s Pontius Pilate is enjoyably believable in the film!

 As you watch the film, you go through how Jesus performs many of the miracles based on the gospels of Matthew, Mark, Luke and John in the Bible.
 It’s debatable whether all Jesus did in the film is accurate as in the Bible and it’s pity a lot was left out including the feeding of the five thousand. 😦